Murder Is News

 Murder Is News is a 1937 Canadian-American mystery film directed by Leon Barsha.
+The film is one of four Quota Quickies directed by Leon Barsha for the British market in Victoria, B.C., during the summer and fall of 1937.

-Plot summary
+Plot

 A rich businessman is murdered at his townhouse the night his wife plans to divorce him and marry a high-powered lawyer.
-One of four Quota Quickies directed by Leon Barsha for the British market in Victoria, B.C., during the summer and fall of 1937.